Skip to content

 • If DEDUPLICATE=true, ensure the final playlist does not include duplicates

-3. Resolve each track to a YouTube Music video ID using a three-tier priority:
+3. Resolve each track to a YouTube Music video ID.
+Tracks listed in the _blacklist section of config/search_overrides.json are filtered out first.
+Surviving tracks are resolved using a three-tier priority:

-4. YouTube Music API - only query the API if all of the above miss, then cache the result
+3. YouTube Music API - only query the API if both of the above miss, then cache the result

 This cache-first approach minimizes API calls and ensures consistent results across runs.